gazpachu/sugui/README.md

+# SugUI Components Library

+SugUI is a UI library based on React and Styled Components.

+You can install it by typing the following in your project folder:

+`npm i sugui -S`

+Once installed, refer to the [design system website](https://gazpachu.github.io/sugui-design-system) to learn how to use the components and icons.

-# SugUI
+# SugUI Design Sytem

-This package contains the SugUI components and icons library.

-The design system website is located in this repository: https://github.com/gazpachu/sugui-design-system
+The design system website is also open source and you can find it in this repository: https://github.com/gazpachu/sugui-design-system